DevScript/Code-Khata/Machine Learning/CompVision/Readme.md

 13. Facial_features.py = Similar to previous snippet but this can identify eyes and smile in human faces trained using harrcasscade classifier.

 14. QRcode.py = this snippet can be used to decode any hidden message behind a QR code.

+# Thankyou for letting us be a part of your journey.